 obj = True obj.children_dirty

 It’s important that all dependencies of the protected field set the dirty bit.
 This can be challenging, since it requires being vigilant about which fields depend on which others.
 But if we do forget to set the dirty bit, we’ll sometimes fail to recompute the protected fields, which means we’ll display the page incorrectly.
-Typically these bugs look like unpredictable layout glitches, and they can be very hard to debug—so let’s be careful.
+Typically these bugs look like unpredictable layout glitches, and they can be very hard to debug—so we need to be careful.

 Anyway, now that we’re setting the dirty flag, the next step is